 In conclusion, smokers should pay for themselves if they hope to smoke in the working and employers have the responsibility to provide staff welfare for them to help to form a good working or living habit.

 It is a common concern among employers that their smoker employees take too much break and this few times should be counted as non-effective hours and even they should not be paid for them.
 In my opinion, employers are free to choose all of their employees among non-smokers and if they want to employ a smoker, they should not whine about some short breaks that they take to satiate their needs.

-Employers oddly believe that more someone works mow s/he will earn.
-Although this belief turns out true for machines, it does not apply for a human resource.
-On the contrary more a human being work, more personal needs arise and less productive would the work be.
-Employers that are seeking for productivity should appreciate necessity of breaks, even if they believe that smoking is a bad habit, and provide enough breaks for anyone rather than counting employees who try to buy some time for them.
+Employers oddly believe that more someone works more s/he will earn.
+Although this belief turns out true for machines, it does not apply to the human resource.
+On the contrary, more a human being work, more personal needs arise and less productive would the work be.
+Employers that are seeking for productivity should appreciate the necessity of breaks, even if they believe that smoking is a bad habit, and provide enough breaks for anyone rather than counting employees who try to buy some time for them.

 In conclusion, my personal view is that breaks are beneficial for birth employees and employers since the refreshed employee would remain productive.
 Therefore employers should think about giving more breaks to everyone rather than arguing on the breaks that smokers take.
 If they are not content with the frequency of breaks, they also have an option not to employ the smoker or they can try to wean their employees away from smoking by giving some incentives.